kashyapashray/JournaApp/README.md

  and Instrumented Tests using UI
  The Room database was tested for Insert, Update and Delete operations.
  Espresso was used for Accessibility Testing

-# Hours to complete
-15

-# Difficulty
-5/10

 # Resources
 https://stackoverflow.com/questions/34636934/android-data-binding-setsupportactionbar